-Aerial Application (Helicopter Only):
+Aerial Application:

-The following drift management requirements must be followed to avoid off-target drift movement from aerial applications:
+The following drift management requirements must be followed to avoid off-target drift movement from aerial applications with aerial applications:

-- 1. The distance of the outer most operating nozzles on the boom must not exceed 3/4 the length of the rotor. - Nozzles must always point backward parallel with the air stream and never be pointed downwards more than 45 degrees.
+- 1. The distance of the outer most operating nozzles on the boom must not exceed 3/4 the length of the wingspan or rotor. - Nozzles must always point backward parallel with the air stream and never be pointed downwards more than 45 degrees.